Chapter 9:

 …or so they thought, because I’d actually gotten to it first.
 Ha.

-As Hisui took a bath and Yukimura and Aoko talked about things I didn’t care about, I thought about how Hisui was naked less than five meters away from me, but I also found that I couldn’t care less.
+As Hisui took a bath and Yukimura and Aoko talked about things I didn’t care about, I thought about how Hisui was wet and naked less than five meters away from me, but I also found that I couldn’t care less.
 Tomorrow, maybe.
 With a different, better mindset, maybe.
 New world new clothes new day new Ishida.

 Soon after, the will-o-wisp had died.
 Hisui lay on the bottom bed.
 Hisui bottomed.